-- 8.11.
+- 8.12.
 In the event of a local or national lockdown, teachers will deliver live or recorded lessons or narrated PowerPoint presentations and weekly tutor sessions in MS Teams.
 However, we will revise our timetable to take account of our pupils' learning and wellbeing and achieve a balance between on-screen and off-line learning.
-While we will continue to provide challenge and maintain the rhythm and momentum of learning, we will also aim to achieve a balance, provide pastoral support and signpost other relevant resources and agencies. - 8.12.
-When teaching pupils remotely, we expect our teachers to: - set assignments so that pupils have meaningful and ambitious work each day in a number of different subjects; - teach a planned and well-sequenced curriculum so that knowledge and skills are built incrementally, with a good level of clarity about what is intended to be taught and practised in each subject; - provide frequent, clear explanations of new content, delivered by a teacher in the school or through high quality curriculum resources and/or videos; - gauge how well pupils are progressing through the curriculum, using questions and other suitable tasks and set a clear expectation on how regularly they will check work; - use a variety of formative assessment and feedback methods, including quizzes and other digital tools; - adjust the pace or difficulty of what is being taught in response to questions or assessments, including, where necessary, revising material or simplifying explanations to ensure pupils' understanding; - plan a programme that is of equivalent length to the core teaching pupils would receive in school, ideally including daily contact with teachers. - 8.13.
-In line with the government's expectations our teachers will avoid over-reliance on longterm projects or internet research activities. - 8.14.
-When teaching online teachers and teaching assistants should take care to safeguard themselves and their families by
+While we will continue to provide challenge and maintain the rhythm and momentum of learning, we will also aim to achieve a balance, provide pastoral support and signpost other relevant resources and agencies. - 8.13.
+When teaching pupils remotely, we expect our teachers to: - set assignments so that pupils have meaningful and ambitious work each day in a number of different subjects; - plan and set work that is of equivalent length to the core teaching pupils would receive in school, 5 hours a day; - provide frequent, clear explanations of new content, delivered by a teacher in the school or through high quality curriculum resources and/or videos; - have systems for checking, at least weekly, whether pupils are engaging with their work, and inform parents immediately where engagement is a concern; - gauge how well pupils are progressing through the curriculum, using questions and other suitable tasks and set a clear expectation on how regularly they will check work; - use a variety of formative assessment and feedback methods, including quizzes and other digital tools; - adjust the pace or difficulty of what is being taught in response to questions or assessments, including, where necessary, revising material or simplifying explanations to ensure pupils' understanding; - 8.14.
+In line with the government's expectations our teachers will avoid over-reliance on long term projects or internet research activities. - 8.15.
+When teaching online teachers and teaching assistants should take care to safeguard themselves and their families by observing The Corinium Education Trust's Code of Conduct and the points listed in 3.13.